-In Ngoma district, 69.7% of adults 16 years and above worked 35 hours or fewer in all their jobs in the seven days prior to the survey data collection and are classified as underemployed.
+In Rubavu district, more than half of the population (55.5%) of adults aged 16 years and above worked 35 hours or fewer in all their jobs in the seven days prior to the survey data collection and are therefore classified as underemployed.
+Rubavu has the lowest underemployment rate after the three districts of Kigali City.